 Oh, Japan.
 I’m so fond of you.
 There are many more points I could add to this list but we’d be here forever!
 You’ll just have to visit Japan right now to see for yourself before the “expensive” reputation is forgotten and hoards of people want discover what makes her such an amazing travel destination.

 Allow yourself to let your guard down a little, open your mind and enjoy the wonders this incredible country and its people have to offer.
-You can find my 2 Week Japan Itinerary for First-Timers here.
+You can find my 2 Week Japan Itinerary for First-Timers here to see this incredible country in the most efficient way.
 I even explain how to overcome the language barrier!